 The information provided in this report, including the financial statements, is the responsibility of management.
 In the preparation of these statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
 Management believes such estimates have been based on careful judgements and have been properly reflected in the accompanying financial statements.

-February 13th, 2013

-On behalf of Management and the Board of Directors,
+May 15 th , 2013 On behalf of Management and the Board of Directors, "Lewis Black" Chairman, President and Chief Executive Officer principal chemical forms in which tungsten is traded

-"Lewis Black"

-Chairman, President and Chief Executive Officer

 Glossary of Terms